 - Mild, fruity yet tangy flavor

-A true fromage connoisseur would never even consider this, but for this category you could also include one of those spreadable herb and cheese blends, like Alouette or Boursin.
+A true fromage connoisseur would never even consider this, but for this category you could also include one of those spreadable herb and cheese blends.
 Or, you could make a cheese ball.

-Whatever you choose, the object of this category is to have a creamy, spreadable option that can be served on a cracker or crostini.
+Whatever you choose, the object of this category is to have a creamy, spreadable option that can be served on a cracker or crusty piece of bread.

 - Greek origin